-Decisions your child makes as early as eighth grade can have a huge effect on his college career.
+Decisions your child makes as early as ninth grade can have a huge effect on his college readiness.
 They might affect how soon your child will go to college, what type of college he attends, and even whether he will go to college at all.

 As a result, there can be a lot of pressure on students to do the necessary work to get into the college of their choice.
 As a parent, your support will be crucial through this time to help your child to make decisions that will lead to the college and career path that’s most suitable for him.
 Below are some things that your child will need to do to get ready for his college planning — and some ways for you to help.

 Getting ready for college isn’t all work.
-Your child should find something she really likes doing, then dive into it.
-She will develop skills and be more appealing to colleges.
+Your child should find something he really likes doing, then dive into it.
+He will develop skills and be more appealing to colleges.
 Colleges like to have a diverse and motivated student body.
 Involvement in activities indicates your child has shown a commitment and taken on responsibility.

-Colleges look at your child’s grades, but also at how difficult her courses are.
-They want to see that she has challenged herself.
-Plus, if your child pursues advanced courses, such as AP, she may be able to get college credit.
+Colleges look at your child’s grades, but also at how difficult his courses are.
+They want to see that he has challenged himself.
+Plus, if your child pursues advanced courses, such as IB or AP, he may be able to get college credit.

 Is your child having trouble in a class?
 Many schools have peer tutors, students in upper grades who’ll help him for free.
 Your child should talk to his teachers or counselors and let them know he wants extra help.

 Your child should read at least 30 minutes every day, beyond study and homework.
-It’s best for her to read what interests her — magazines, novels, etc. Your child’s strength in reading will be essential when she takes the PSAT/NMSQT and SAT tests.
+It’s best for him to read what interests him — magazines, novels, etc. Your child’s strength in reading will be essential when he takes the PSAT/NMSQT and SAT tests.

 How will your child know all the right moves to get into college?
-She should ask someone who’s done it.
-Your child should get to know her counselors.
-She may also want to ask a career planner at a local college, or a trusted teacher.
-Doing Web research can also be helpful.
+He should ask someone who’s done it.
+Your child should get to know his counselors.
+He may also want to ask a career planner at a local college or a trusted teacher.
+Doing online research can also be helpful.

 If you haven’t been to college yourself, you may think you can’t help your child.
 That’s not true.
 You can talk to his counselors and help him stay on the right path.
 Your support will be important as he begins to make important decisions about his future.

 Even though you are supportive of your child’s ambitions, the encouragement of other adults who can lend their enthusiasm will help make sure your child succeeds.
-She might look to a counselor, a teacher, or someone else she trusts to help her develop her interests in a particular area.
+He might look to a counselor, a teacher, or someone else he trusts to help him develop his interests in a particular area.